AztecProtocol/aztec-connect/markdown/specs/notes_and_nullifiers.md

   - Pedersen GeneratorIndex:`CLAIM_NOTE_NULLIFIER`
   - `allow_zero_inputs = true`

-## Defi Interaction note 'dummy' nullifier
+## Defi Interaction nullifier

 **Objectives** of this nullifier:

 - This is not a 'conventional' nullifier, in the sense that it doesn't prevent others from 'referring' to the defi interaction note.
 It's really only needed so that _something_ unique may be fed into the `output_note_2` output of the claim circuit.
-- Anyone (notably the rollup provider) may be able to produce a valid 'dummy nullifier' on behalf of any user who partook in the corresponding defi interaction.
+- Anyone (notably the rollup provider) may be able to produce a valid nullifier on behalf of any user who partook in the corresponding defi interaction.
 - No collisions between nullifiers of other notes (i.e. value notes or claim notes).
 - This nullifier must only be added to the nullifier tree if it is the output of a claim circuit which 'refers' the corresponding defi interaction note note and 'spends' a claim note which was created during that defi interaction.

 **Calculation:**

-- `nullifier = pedersen::compress(defi_interaction_note_commitment, nonce);`
+- `nullifier = pedersen::compress(defi_interaction_note_commitment, claim_note_commitment);`
-  - The `nonce` is a unique value generated by the sdk, allowing multiple users to all 'refer to' the `defi_interaction_note`, without properly nullifying it.
-  - Pedersen GeneratorIndex:`CLAIM_NOTE_NULLIFIER`
+  - Pedersen GeneratorIndex:`DEFI_INTERACTION_NULLIFIER`
   - `allow_zero_inputs = true`